 For instance, sleep researchers have found that older persons in general tend to sleep lighter, are more often disrupted by brief awakenings, and sleep duration is on average shorter by a half hour to an hour.
 By the time we reach 60, roughly half of us experience insomnia.

 An increasing rate of change in culture and society – especially in how people work and recreate – also contribute to some sleep problems.
-The Institute of Medicine suggests some sleep loss can be attributed to such broad societal changes, including greater reliance on longer work hours, shift work, and access to nonstop television and the internet.
+The National Academy of Medicine suggests some sleep loss can be attributed to such broad societal changes, including greater reliance on longer work hours, shift work, and access to nonstop television and the internet.

 Many persons adapt to these social and physiological changes with no problem at all.
 Others develop some form of sleep problem, ranging from just an occasional restless night to severe and chronic insomnia that is debilitating to daytime functioning.
 Today close to 70% of all adults complain of some difficulty either falling asleep or staying asleep.
 Many just suffer silently through this, not knowing what to do.